AnonymouX47/matrix/README.md

 ## Features

 This is just an outline of the major features of the library.
-For detailed explanation of the features and some implementation details, see the [documentation](docs/index.md).
+For the complete feature list, detailed descriptions and project documentation, see the [documentation](docs/index.md).

 ### Matrix initialization.
 Via:
 * The class constructor